With temperatures decreasing, families with dementia may be facing heightened feelings of social isolation, worry and stress.

 Cold weather can bring increased feelings of isolation due to long periods indoors.
 You may like to consider playing games and puzzles to stimulate yourself and the person with dementia.
 This is essential in the absence of support services in the community.

 Hot drinks, regular meals and snacking throughout the day can help to maintain energy levels.
 You can also have a look at doing some indoor exercises, which can help to keep you warm and healthy.
 For some advice on the different types of exercises you can do, please see our meaningful activities blog here.

 Not living with the person with dementia, or checking up on someone who is on their own

 Just checking to see if someone is ok can have a massive impact.
 You can always ask them if they need supplies like food, medication and warm clothing.

-If you are unable to visit the family personally due to social distancing or living too far apart, then you can give the family or person with dementia a ring.
+If you are unable to visit the family personally, then you can give the family or person with dementia a ring.
 Routine can be important to people with dementia and their family carers, so try and contact them at the same time, each time.
 You may like to arrange a time in advance if the person with dementia is calmer at certain times of the day.

 Order some Vitamin D

 We know that during the winter in particular, it may be challenging to get the right amount of sunlight, and the Vitamin D coming from this, to maintain healthy bones and to bolster the immune system.
 There are a range of products available from supermarkets, pharmacies and other retailers with this vital supplement.
 For example, the government in England is providing Vitamin D supplements to people who are on the clinically vulnerable list and within care homes.
 For more information on this, please see here.